QSMxT/QSMxT/docs/pages/3_installation.md

 QSMxT can be installed on an HPC or Linux machine using [transparent singularity](https://github.com/neurodesk/transparent-singularity).
 Transparent singularity installs QSMxT using an Apptainer container and exposes the underlying tools to the host environment, which is necessary for HPCs using PBS Graph or SLURM.

-1. Install or load [Apptainer](https://apptainer.org/docs/user/1.0/quick_start.html#quick-start) on your HPC
+1. Install or load Singularity or [Apptainer](https://apptainer.org/docs/user/1.0/quick_start.html#quick-start) on your HPC.
+Test if it works by executing 'singularity --version'.
 2. Install the QSMxT container via [transparent singularity](https://github.com/neurodesk/transparent-singularity):
   {% capture code_block_content %}{% include transparent_singularity_install.sh %}{% endcapture %}
   {% assign code_block_content = code_block_content | replace: '${PROD_CONTAINER_VERSION}', site.PROD_CONTAINER_VERSION %}